Compare two cars

 Two significantly similar cars, no doubt about that.
 Still, each one has something different to offer.
 Having both cars powered by diesel engines and utilizing the 5-door suv body style within the same 'SUV' segment, the only major difference here really is their wheel drive configuration (4 x 4 for the Mini and front in the case of the FIAT).
 The first one has a Peugeot-engineered powertrain under the hood, a 4-cylinder, 16-valves 110hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 120hp engine designed by FIAT.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the Mini being a slightly better choice apparently.
-That aside, let's consider some other aspects which affect safety.
+Still, apart from the official crash test results there are other things we need to be aware of.
 Both vehicles belong to the suv segment, which is generally a very good thing safety-wise, but it doesn't do much to help us decide between the two.
 Furthermore, if we'd like to consider vehicle mass in this context too, which we definitely should, the British car offers a marginal difference of 3% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that FIAT does have a slight advantage, all the models observed together.
-These are the results of an independent reasearch, while our visitors describe reliability of Mini with an average rating of 4.1, and models under the FIAT badge with 4.3 out of 5.
-Independent research findings rank Countryman as average reliability-wise, and 500X is more or less at the same level.Above it all, drivers of cars with the same engine as the British car rank it on average as 4.4, while the one under the competitor's bonnet gets 4.3 out of 5.
+ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that FIAT does have a slight advantage, when all the models are taken into account.
+These are the official statistics, while our visitors describe reliability of Mini with an average rating of 4.1, and models under the FIAT badge with 4.3 out of 5.
+Some independent research have also placed Countryman as average reliability-wise, and 500X is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the British car rank it on average as 4.4 out of 5, exactly the same as the other one.

 Performance & Fuel economyFIAT is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 In addition to that it accelerates all the way to 186 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy the winner has to be the Italian car, averaging around 4.1 liters of fuel per 100 kilometers (69 mpg), in combined cycle.
 We can't ignore that 15% difference compared to the British car.